Explore Balmaha, Loch Lomond

 Loch Lomond National Park Information Centre

-The National Park’s flagship Visitor Centre is in the main Balmaha car park, manned by knowledgeable and friendly rangers, there are toilets.
+The National Park’s flagship Visitor Centre is in the main Balmaha car park.
+Knowledgeable and friendly rangers will provide information and maps, and there are toilets (charge).

 Camping in East Loch Lomond

-Be aware that there are camping restrictions in place along the eastern shores of Loch Lomond (and some other parts of the National Park).
-See our separate (and recently updated) guide to camping in East Loch Lomond.
+Be aware that camping restrictions exist along the eastern shores of Loch Lomond (and some other parts of the National Park).
+See our separate guide to camping in East Loch Lomond.

 The Oak Tree, Village Shop & St Mocha

 Across from the car park, you can see the Oak Tree Inn.
 The Fraser family built and opened their popular bar and restaurant in 1997 and have been the driving force behind improvements to Balmaha.
-Their contribution has been transformational, helping to improve the look and facilities available in the village.
+Their contribution has been transformational, helping improve the village's appearance and facilities.

-As well as B&B accommodation, they have a village shop, thoughtfully stocked with food, drink and other items that you may need if you are camping, staying in self-catering facilities, walking the West Highland Way, or just visiting for the day.
+In addition to B&B accommodation, the village shop is thoughtfully stocked with food, drink, and other items you may need if you are camping, staying in self-catering facilities, walking the West Highland Way, or just visiting for the day.

-St Mocha Coffee shop & Ice Cream parlour serves coffee roasted on-site by Loch Lomond Coffee Co.
+St Mocha Coffee Shop & Ice Cream Parlour serves coffee roasted on-site by Loch Lomond Coffee Co.
 Bags of coffee can be bought for home use, with a donation from each supporting red squirrel conservation Balmaha.
-Also made on site is their delicious Loch Lomond ice cream.
+Their delicious Loch Lomond ice cream is also made on-site.
+You can also buy our book ‘101 Things to Do in Loch Lomond and the Trossachs’ at the Oak Tree’s reception and in the Village Shop.

 Weir's Rest